ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: The ArguGPT corpus

 \subsection{Description of the ArguGPT corpus}

 The ArguGPT corpus contains 4,115 human-written essays and 4,038 machine-generated essays produced by 7 GPT models.
 These essays are responses to prompts from three sources: (1) in-class writing exercises (WECCL, Written English Corpus of Chinese Learners), (2) independent writing tasks in TOEFL exams (TOEFL11), and (3) the issue writing task in GRE (GRE) (see Table~\ref{tab:desc:corpus}).
 We first collect human essays from two existing corpora---WECCL~\citep{wen2005spoken} and TOEFL11~\citep{blanchard2013toefl11}, and compile a corpus for human-written GRE essays from GRE-prep materials ourselves.
 Next, we use the essay prompts from the three corpora of human essays to generate essays from seven GPT models listed in Table~\ref{tab:gen:info}.
+Example essay prompts can be found in Table~\ref{tab:ex:prompts}.

-The basic information of the ArguGPT corpus is provided in Table~\ref{tab:desc:corpus}.
-The human and machine-generated essays are roughly matched in several respects, including the numbers of the essays, the corpus size in tokens, the mean length of the essays, and the levels of the essays.
-We also provide the automated scores for each essay in the corpus (see Section \ref{sec:auto:score} for more details).
-The example essay prompts can be found in Table~\ref{tab:ex:prompts}.
-The prompt follows the format described in Section \ref{sec:prompt-sel}.
+Here we list the characteristics of the ArguGPT corpus: \begin{itemize} \itemsep{.1em} \item The human-written and machine-generated portions are comparable and matched in several respects: the number of the essays, the corpus size in tokens, the mean length of the essays, and the levels of the essays. \item Each machine-generated essay comes with a score given by an automated scoring system. (see Section \ref{sec:auto:score} for details). \item The essays cover different levels of English proficiency.
+WECCL essays are written by low and intermediate English learners; TOEFL contains essays from all levels of writing ability; GRE essays are model essays written by highly proficient language users. \item The human-written GRE essays are, to the best of our knowledge, the first corpus of GRE essays. \end{itemize}

 To the best of our knowledge, this is the first large-scale, prompt-balanced corpus of human and machine written English argumentative essays, with automated scores.
 We believe it can be beneficial to ESOL instructors, corpus linguists, and AIGC researchers.